open-cluster-management-io/argocd-pull-integration/README.md

 - Hub cluster and remote/managed clusters need to have ArgoCD Application installed.
 See [ArgoCD website](https://argo-cd.readthedocs.io/en/stable/getting_started/) for more details.

 ## Getting Started
 1. Setup an OCM Hub cluster and registered an OCM Managed cluster.
+See [Open Cluster Management Quick Start](https://open-cluster-management.io/getting-started/quick-start/) for more details.

 2. Install ArgoCD on both clusters.
+See [ArgoCD website](https://argo-cd.readthedocs.io/en/stable/getting_started/) for more details.

 3. On the Hub cluster, scale down the Application controller:
 ```